GAM-team/GAM/wiki/Chrome-Policies.md

     true: Allow users to use Parallels Desktop.
     false: Do not allow users to use Parallels Desktop.
   ackNoticeForPluginVmAllowedSetToTrue: TYPE_BOOL
+    This field must be set to true to acknowledge the notice message associated with the field 'plugin_vm_allowed' set to value 'true'.
+Please sse the notices listed with this policy for more information.

 chrome.users.PluginVmDataCollection: Diagnostic information.
   pluginVmDataCollectionAllowed: TYPE_BOOL